Reinhard Marx: Church reform

 In December 2022, Cardinal Marx had an interview in which he commented on the Pope's view on the Synodal Way.
-On the occasion, he said: “The Pope is open at least to the fact that the [Synodal] Way continues...But he has to keep an eye on the big picture.
-As bishops, we want to work to ensure that the connection to the path of the whole Church continues to be possible.”
+On the occasion, he said: "The Pope is open at least to the fact that the [Synodal] Way continues...But he has to keep an eye on the big picture.
+As bishops, we want to work to ensure that the connection to the path of the whole Church continues to be possible."

 In February 2023, prior to the opening of the German bishops' spring plenary meeting, Cardinal Marx spoke in favour of the Synodal process and said it was only the beginning of the beginning while comparing it with the changes brought by the Second Vatican Council.
-He commented, "Why are we so afraid of what is to come?”
+He commented, "Why are we so afraid of what is to come?"

 A Catholic museum in Freising put on an exhibition entitled 'Damned Lust – Church.
 Body.
 Art' about the Catholic Church's relationship with human sexuality.
 The exhibition was reportedly conceived by Marx himself and was meant to show the strained relationship between many Catholics and sexuality, including repression and double standards concerning sexuality.

+In November 2024, following the conclusion of the 'Synod on Synodality' in Rome, Marx said that the final document left questions open.
+Commenting on the fact that the document failed to address some of the controversial questions raised during the synod (eg. women's ordination, LGBTQ issues) and how a few German bishops who had boycotted the German Synodal path felt vindicated by this, Marx said "“But they are still in the world.
+The decision about what is considered important must be made locally...to say that it was not discussed at the world Synod, then we must not talk about it either, I find that a bit strange.".